ekiernan/Optimus_edits/ReadMe.md

 Although the function of the cell barcodes is to identify unique cells, barcode errors can arise during sequencing (such as incorporation of the barcode into contaminating DNA or sequencing and PCR errors), making it difficult to distinguish unique cells from artifactual appearances of the barcode.
 The [Attach10xBarcodes](https://github.com/HumanCellAtlas/skylab/blob/master/library/tasks/Attach10xBarcodes.wdl) task evaluates barcode errors by comparing the R1 fastq sequences against a whitelist of known barcode sequences.

-Next, the [Attach10xBarcodes](https://github.com/HumanCellAtlas/skylab/blob/master/library/tasks/Attach10xBarcodes.wdl) task appends the UMI and Cell Barcode sequences from the R1 fastq to the UBAM sequence as tags, properly labeling the genomic information for alignment.
+Next, the [Attach10xBarcodes](https://github.com/HumanCellAtlas/skylab/blob/master/library/tasks/Attach10xBarcodes.wdl) task uses [sc-tools v.0.3.4](https://github.com/HumanCellAtlas/sctools) to append the UMI and Cell Barcode sequences from the R1 fastq to the UBAM sequence as tags, properly labeling the genomic information for alignment.

 The output is a UBAM file containing the reads with correct barcodes, including barcodes that came within one edit distance ([Levenshtein distance](http://www.levenshtein.net/)) of matching the whitelist of barcode sequences and were corrected by this tool.
 Correct barcodes are assigned a “CB” tag.
 Uncorrectable barcodes (with more than one error) are preserved and given a “CR” (Cell barcode Raw) tag.
 Cell barcode quality scores are also preserved in the file under the “CY” tag.